 The Padres Preparados, Jovenes Saludables mHealth blended delivery is a joint collaboration with the Universities of Minnesota and Maryland Extension.
 I am excited to partner alongside of this dynamic team of field educators and evaluators.
 Our mHealth app, Padres Preparados, Jovenes Saludables, is available for free download in iTunes and Google Play.
 Check it out!

-It should be noted that the Padres Preparados, Jovenes Saludables program was built on the shoulders of previous research.
+The Padres Preparados, Jovenes Saludables program was built on the shoulders of previous research.
 One of those programs is called Padres Informados, Jovenes Preparados.
 Currently, I'm assisting them with designing and developing a mHealth app to assist with Latino youth tobacco and substance use by strengthening parent-youth relationships.
 Learn more at https://app.padresinformados.com.
 The app is scheduled to be released in the summer of 2020.